Chandan-328/vehicle-detection/README.md

 - [ ] Configurable detection parameters in GUI
 - [ ] Real-time camera feed support
 - [ ] Cloud deployment option

-## License

-This project is open source and available for educational and research purposes.

 ## Author